 The QTCM results also allowed for an assessment of effects that moist feedbacks can have in interhemispheric teleconnections.
 Moist processes strengthen the initial heating locally.
 In the Atlantic Warm Pool experiment, the region of anomalous heating is extended westward by the induced precipitation anomalies in the Eastern Pacific ITCZ region.
 This amplifies the original teleconnection response, as shown if these anomalies are applied separately.
 Such an effect depends on the regional basic state: no extension effect occurs for a similar initial anomaly applied in the central Pacific.
 Additional moist feedbacks can occur remotely: in the Atlantic warm pool experiment, induced precipitation anomalies are seen in both the equatorial Western Pacific and the subtropical Eastern Pacific.
 The latter contribute to the vertical advection forcing of barotropic motions in the southern hemisphere.
 The total moist feedback on the teleconnection process is thus able to alter significantly the teleconnection response to tropical heating.

+This study is an intermediate step between the fundamental studies of teleconnections using one to two modes equations with simple diagnostic or idealized assumptions and studies using complex GCMs which have a complete set of dynamical and thermal dynamical processes with difficulty to explicitly diagnose and assess each of the mechanisms at work in the interhemispheric teleconnection process.
+The methodology and analysis can potentially be applied to other tropical heat sources with their specific basic state and moist process.

 Acknowledgments